rh-marketingops/fluvii/README.md

 One thing to keep in mind is the object stored in the table just needs to be a valid json (which includes dicts).

 Also, `FluviiTableApp` will ensure everything gets committed correctly for you just like the `FluviiApp`!

-# Further Examples

-Here's a few more examples.

-## Configuration example